LS-Shikano/BwCloud_Server_Setup/README.md

 4. Create .env file

-The script retrieves information by reading environment variables that can be set in a file calles ".env".
+The script retrieves information by reading environment variables that can be set in a file called ".env".

 Example .env file: